tejas342/Hand-Gesture-Volume-Controller/README.md

 * fingersUp() - This function check wheather your particular finger is up or not and it return a list containing values 0 (if finger is down) ans 1 (if finger is up). i.e. \[0,0,0,0,0] if all the 5 fingers are down and \[1,1,1,1,1] if all the fingers are up.

-Then another file is "GestureVolumeController", this file contains the code which calculate distance between thumb and first-finger and by pinching-in(decrease distance) and pinching-out(increase distance) you can decrease and increase volume of your PC/Laptop.
+Then another file is "GestureVolumeController", this file uses that HandTrackingModule and contains the code which calculate distance between thumb and first-finger and by pinching-in(decrease distance) and pinching-out(increase distance) you can decrease and increase volume of your PC/Laptop.

+This project is created in Python-3 language using OpenCV, Mediapipe and Pycaw libraries.